 By presenting the four men as a civil right group, the witness is already pre-defining what is going on; in this sense it a manipulating propaganda video, there was the intention of turn this ordinary day scene into a spectacle…

 Civil courage and vigilantes justice are easily confused with one another.
-After having met many right and far-rightwing supporters [for his video On Fear and Education, Disenchantment and Justice, Protest and Disunion in Saxony / Germany, 2016] and listened to their perspective and socio-political concerns, do you think there is a common ground there or are they two separate behaviors?
+After having met many right and far-rightwing supporters [note: for the video On Fear and Education, Disenchantment and Justice, Protest and Disunion in Saxony /Germany, 2016] and listened to their perspective and socio-political concerns, do you think there is a common ground there or are they two separate behaviors?

 In my personal opinion I think civil courage and vigilante justice are two very different things but looking at the society I live in, East Germany, my birth place, the case of Again Noch Einmal documents how close these terms can get.
-A cashier is threatened and four men bind a refugee who doesn’t speak German on a tree and they claim: civil courage.
-Whereas the woman who documents the scene, calls it vigilante justice and she means civil courage, because the vigilante justice somehow seeks civil courage because the state doesn’t act out the executive power, let’s say the police protecting the citizens… In rural areas, where these case happened, you do not have permanent police presence, because you know, it might not be necessary or there is not enough money to host a police station every village.
-However, I think civil courage would have been if someone in the supermarket had said stop, you can not be violent here, this man is maybe threatening somebody maybe not, let’s step back, give me the wine bottle, let’s deescalate the thing, very easy.
+A cashier is threatened and four men bind a refugee who does not speak German on a tree and they claim: civil courage.
+Whereas the woman who documents the scene, calls it vigilante justice and she means civil courage, because the vigilante justice somehow seeks civil courage because the state does not act out the executive power, let us say the police protecting the citizens… In rural areas, where these case happened, you do not have permanent police presence, because you know, it might not be necessary or there is not enough money to host a police station every village.
+However, I think civil courage would have been if someone in the supermarket had said stop, you can not be violent here, this man is maybe threatening somebody maybe not, let us step back, give me the wine bottle, let us deescalate the thing, very easy.
 At least calling the police or saying stop is a duty every citizen should have and that, in my point of view, would been civil courage.
 But if four men come with cable binders, literally, and black t-shirts, this is the wrong premise to act as civil courage.
-That’s like a prepared action that uses violence and threat to take care of somebody who might not be able to defend himself.
+That is like a prepared action that uses violence and threat to take care of somebody who might not be able to defend himself.

-This accident has to be considered in a larger context: there is a foreigner in our supermarket and he’s causing troubles.
-And we don’t want it because, in the larger context of this little village, they were discussing a home for refugees, like a shelter, like a hostel for people to be taken care of, like it happens all over the country and these four men and many others in this village fought against it and they used a symbolic situation in order to make very clear, "if you bring more people with a migrant history or refugees or asylum seekers into our village, we will be defending our village and if necessary, we will use violence."
+This accident has to be considered in a larger context: there is a foreigner in our supermarket and he is causing troubles.
+And we do not want it because, in the larger context of this little village, they were discussing a home for refugees, like a shelter, like a hostel for people to be taken care of, like it happens all over the country and these four men and many others in this village fought against it and they used a symbolic situation in order to make very clear, "if you bring more people with a migrant history or refugees or asylum seekers into our village, we will be defending our village and if necessary, we will use violence."
 This is the sub context of it, no question.
-So it’s not four people against one individual, it’s about a part of the society against another group.
-It’s a village case but you could extend it to a country like Germany and even to a continent like Europe.
+So it is not four people against one individual, it is about a part of the society against another group.
+It is a village case but you could extend it to a country like Germany and even to a continent like Europe.

-Usually I take a lot of time to research my project, so let’s say the part of the production is much shorter than the part of research.
+Usually I take a lot of time to research my project, so let us say the part of the production is much shorter than the part of research.
 And since I deal with people, time is a matter, respect is a matter but also a certain openness.
-Somehow I guess the society I work in, gives me a lot of space as an artist to do whatever I need to do and in a certain way I would grant this to the people I work with, meaning that I’m interested in whoever, doing whatever, saying whatever.
-I’m ok if I do a project to listen to somebody for a long time and I’m also interested to listen political opinions that I might not share but if I decide I’m interested in somebody I would grant this person total freedom.
+Somehow I guess the society I work in, gives me a lot of space as an artist to do whatever I need to do and in a certain way I would grant this to the people I work with, meaning that I am interested in whoever, doing whatever, saying whatever.
+I am ok if I do a project to listen to somebody for a long time and I am also interested to listen political opinions that I might not share but if I decide I am interested in somebody I would grant this person total freedom.
 So I met these people, I would say, I was hanging out with them and I was listening to them more that talking to them.
-I would say, well, this is the project I propose I’m interested in your agenda, your ideology, in the way you think, in your emotions and I’m interested in how you would like to see a better future for our country.
-And I think, just the minimum respect with which I’d like to listen to somebody who in the past might not have had too many encounters with people who want to listen to them, it’s already a huge gain for them.
-There is a divide in our society because a lot of people don’t feel understood or they just feel lonely maybe, it also depends on the private situation the people are in.
-And I found well, maybe it’s a good learning lesson for me to listen to a lot of people.
+I would say, well, this is the project I propose I am interested in your agenda, your ideology, in the way you think, in your emotions and I am interested in how you would like to see a better future for our country.
+And I think, just the minimum respect with which I would like to listen to somebody who in the past might not have had too many encounters with people who want to listen to them, it is already a huge gain for them.
+There is a divide in our society because a lot of people do not feel understood or they just feel lonely maybe, it also depends on the private situation the people are in.
+And I found well, maybe it is a good learning lesson for me to listen to a lot of people.
 And of course I went to their houses, we had coffees, beers, tees, cakes, dinners, we had anything.
-I learnt this methodology in far away places, in Chile, Brazil, India, to be able to be passible but very active in listening, it’s also fascinating if somebody explains you the world and yes, wow, I would not think this way but it’s interesting and in that sense I believe I built a very interesting relationship to all the protagonists, I never judged them for what they’d say.
-I made clear that we should not discuss things with terminologies that are against the constitution but beyond that I’m totally open to anything you have to tell me.
+I learnt this methodology in far away places, in Chile, Brazil, India, to be able to be passible but very active in listening, it is also fascinating if somebody explains you the world and yes, wow, I would not think this way but it is interesting and in that sense I believe I built a very interesting relationship to all the protagonists, I never judged them for what they would say.
+I made clear that we should not discuss things with terminologies that are against the constitution but beyond that I am totally open to anything you have to tell me.
 I want to understand that person, so how can I make him speak, and that means that on a personal level we have to connect.

 Once you established a connection, how did you work with them during the shooting?
 Did you create a kind of open-mic situation or did you work on a fixed format?